Sean Shaw: Early life and education

 Shaw was born in Jacksonville, Florida on March 17, 1978.
-His father was Leander J Shaw Jr., who would later serve on the Supreme Court of Florida, becoming Florida's first African-American Chief Justice.
+His father was Leander J Shaw Jr., who would later serve on the Supreme Court of Florida, becoming Florida's first African-American chief justice.
 As a result of his father's position, Shaw grew up in Tallahassee, Florida.
 Shaw attended Princeton University and graduated with an A.B. in politics in 2000 after completing a 76-page long senior thesis, titled "How Can the Republican Party Turn Black Conservatism into Black Votes?", under the supervision of Tali Mendelberg.
 He later attended the University of Florida, receiving his Juris Doctor in 2003.

 Career

 From 2003 until 2008, Shaw began working in various law firms across Florida, including Akerman Senterfitt Law Firm and Caparello and Self.
 In 2008, Shaw was appointed Florida's Insurance Consumer Advocate by then-Governor Charlie Crist.
 Shaw served as Insurance Consumer Advocate until 2010, when he took a position at Merlin Law Group.

-In 2014, incumbent State Representative Betty Reed was unable to seek re-election due to term limits.
+In 2014, incumbent state representative Betty Reed was unable to seek re-election due to term limits.
 Shaw decided to run for her district, District 61, facing teacher Sharon Carter, Democratic Party secretary Tatiana Denson and lawyer Edwin Narain in the Democratic primary.
 The primary became a contest between Narain and the well funded Shaw.
-Despite Shaw earning the endorsement of former Governor Crist, former Congressman Jim Davis, former Chief Financial Officer of Florida Alex Sink, and a number of state legislators, Narain won the primary with 42% of the vote.
+Despite Shaw earning the endorsement of former governor Crist, former congressman Jim Davis, former chief financial officer of Florida Alex Sink, and a number of state legislators, Narain won the primary with 42% of the vote.
 Shaw placed second, receiving 34.5% of the vote.
 Narain was unopposed in the general election.

 In 2016, Narain did not run for re-election, opting instead to run for Florida Senate.
 Shaw once again ran for District 61.
 In the Democratic primary, Shaw faced activist Dianne Hart and radio host Walter L. Smith.
 Shaw narrowly defeated Hart, receiving 43% to Hart's 41%, with Smith a distant third with 15%.
 Shaw was unopposed in the general election.

 In 2019, Shaw accepted a position with Vanguard Attorneys where he works alongside former State Senator Arthenia Joyner.

+Currently, Shaw is an attorney with the Swope, Rodante P.A. law firm located in Ybor City, FL.